friend0/platform-stack/examples/react-app/README.md

     ✔️  backend-6c8668857d-q7gbl in namespace `default` is healthy ✔️  frontend-5fc5f74467-bzzrl in namespace `default` is healthy

-Visit the frontend page at `localhost:31000`
+Visit the frontend page at `localhost:31000`.
+Opening your browser's console will show that the app has retrieved an array of todo items from the backend.

 Get backend logs: